h33p/UNet-Controller/README.md

 - Up to 1 millisecond on server every time a network update happens.
 - Up to 1 millisecond on client every time a network update happens.
 Sometimes it jumps a bit higher if there are a lot of inputs to replay during reconciliation.
 That is due to high latency.
 - Very small overhead on non local clients moving.
-- GC allocations around 40 bytes per player.
+- GC allocations 80 bytes per player.
 This is due to CharacterController.

 ###### How does it run fast
 - It moves character only when network update occurs and then interpolate until the next network update in LateUpdate.